 The Parent Portal

-is a new system run through a local Boulder organization called CampMinder.
-Rather than using Active, once you have registered, we will be using the Parent Portal
+is a system run through a local Boulder organization called CampMinder.
+You will use the Parent Portal

-for paperwork including camper information, emergency contact information, medical/dietary information, waivers, etc. Once you make this account, you will be able to use it every year for the future (including registration starting for the summer of 2018).
+for registration, paperwork including camper information, emergency contact information, medical/dietary information, waivers, etc. Once you create our account, you will be able to use it every year for registration.

 Can my child attend more than one camp session each summer?

 Yes, please!
 We strive to have returning campers from year to year, but coming back the same summer is even better.
 If your child attends multiple camps, you will be given discounts for each additional session attended.

 January 18, 2018 – March 1, 2018 .

 Are there discounts for families sending more than one child to camp?